my-rds-store/my_study/source/english/how-to-improve-your-listening-skills.rst

 read it again then i'll listen.

 and i still don't understand.
-even though i understood kind of when i was reading and looking up words. when i go to listen I don't understand. but that doesn't bother me
+even though i understood kind of when i was reading and looking up words, when i go to listen I don't understand. but that doesn't **bother** me

-I konw that from personal experience that in time. what initially is just noise for me , by a process of reading and listening, and going back and reading again. and looking up words again and listening again.
+I konw that from personal **experience** that in time. what **initially** is just noise for me , by a process of reading and listening, and going back and reading again. and looking up words again and listening again, eventually more and more of this becomes **comprehensible**.

-eventually more and more of this becomes comprehensible. don't listen to the same lesson over and over and over again at one sitting. in other words the brain as i've said many times requies repetition and novelty.
+don't listen to the same lesson over and over and over again at one sitting. in other words, the brain as i've said many times requies repetition and novelty.

 so you can listen to an item a few times. and then move to the next item ,